hallowseph/SCP2/README.md

 ## BEFORE RUNNING THE InventoryManagementSystemGUI.java do these things first:
 1. Run the InitializeDatabase.java to start the DB.
-2. Then run the CreateTable.java to create the 'Products' table in the DB
+2. Then run the CreateTable.java to create the 'Products' table in the DB.
-3. Then run InsertSampleProducts.java
+3. Then run InsertSampleProducts.java to insert sample products in the stock list.

 ## Overview